vardhans07/vardhans07/README.md

 - 😄 Pronouns: **He/Him**
 <p align="left"><b> I'm Rajvardhan, a passionate self-taught developer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience and code quality of the things I build.

-i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.</b></p>
+I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.</b></p>

 <h3 align="left">Languages:</h3>